Mass23/MACE_16S_nanopore/README.md

   example run: `python3 process_16S_nanopore.py -f /data/16s/alpine_soil/ -n /data/16s/processed_data/alpine_soil -m /data/16s/alpine_soil/metadata.tsv -c classifier1,classifier2 -t 24`, -f is the data folder (reads), -n is the name for the output, metadata.tsv is the metadata file (look at the one in the repo for guidance, needs the Barcode and #SampleID columns), -t is the numbers of threads to use.
 Run it from wherever you want, but be sure to use absolute paths for both the reads data directory, and the output directory name!

   f.
 Now the taxonomy will be in the exports/ folder, and the OTU table will be in the vsearch/ folder as "otu_table.tsv".
-Use the "aggregate_taxonomy.py" script as follows to get OTU-level taxonomy classification: `python3 aggregate_taxonomy.py -f RESULTS_FOLDER -t TAXONOMY_FILE.tsv`
+Use the "aggregate_taxonomy.py" script as follows to get OTU-level taxonomy classification: `python3 aggregate_taxonomy.py -f RESULTS_FOLDER/ -t TAXONOMY_FILE.tsv`

 # 2. Description